apache/echarts-handbook/contents/en/basics/import.md

 });
 ```

-## Importing required charts and components to have minimal bundle.
+## Importing Required Charts and Components to Have Minimal Bundle.

 The above code will import all the charts and components in ECharts, but if you don't want to bring in all the components, you can use the tree-shakeable interface provided by ECharts to bundle the required components and get a minimal bundle.